If something requires discipline to stay correct, it will eventually become incorrect.

 This workflow is about treating representation as a system problem, not a discipline problem.

-If correctness depends on remembering to do the right thing, it will fail.
-If correctness is enforced by systems, it becomes boring—and boring is exactly what you want.
+If correctness depends on someone remembering to do the right thing, it will eventually fail.

 If you want help designing automation that quietly keeps important systems correct, Luniv Technology specializes in exactly that.